Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

-A subpath $B_2$ follows $e_2$ in $T''$ and $e_3$ follows $B_2$.
+A subpath $B_2$ follows $e_2$ in $T''$, and so on.
 Since $T''$ is finite, at some point it comes back to $v_1$.
-So there exists a sequence of subpaths of $T''$ of the following order:
+So there exists a sequence of subpaths of $T''$ of the following form:

-We will call such a sequence a chain.
-Each vertex is included in some chain and boundary $\Complement{K}$-vertices can be partitioned into disjoint classes according to the chain in which they appear.
+We will call such a sequence a \emph{chain}.
+Each vertex is included in some chain, and boundary $\Complement{K}$-vertices can be partitioned into disjoint classes according to the chain in which they appear.
 Let $t$ be the number of these classes.

-If we write $T''$ along the boundary of several disks and identify $\Complement{K}$-edges and $e$-edges according to their labels, we get a surface $\Delta$ with $t$ holes $\Delta_1, \cdots \Delta_t$.
-The labels of these holes are $K$-paths.
+If we write $T''$ along the boundary of several disks, and identify $\Complement{K}$-edges and edges $e_{ij}$ according to their labels, we get a surface $\Delta$ with $t$ boundary components $\Delta_1,\dotsc,\Delta_t$.
+The labels of these boundary components are $K$-paths.
 We denote these labels by $u_i$.
-For example if we consider the chain (\ref{chainExample}) mentioned above, the cyclic word $u:=B_1 \cdots B_m$ will be written around one of these holes.
+For example, if we consider the chain \eqref{chainExample} mentioned above, the cyclic word $u=B_1 \cdots B_m$ will be written around one of these boundary components.
 Let the genus of $\Delta$ be $k$.